craigshoemaker/tensies/test/data/app-service-export-api-to-powerapps-and-flow.md

 ---
-title: Exporting an Azure-hosted API to PowerApps and Microsoft Flow
+title: Exporting an Azure-hosted API to PowerApps and Microsoft Flow | Microsoft Docs
 description: Overview of how to expose an API hosted in App Service to PowerApps and Microsoft Flow
+services: app-service
 author: ggailey777
-manager: gwallace
+manager: jeconnoc

 ms.assetid:
 ms.service: app-service